-You must submit a claim for reimbursement of any eligible expense within 24 months of the date the

-Reimbursement is paid directly to you; you are responsible for paying any providers. expense is incurred.
-If you, your spouse, and/or your eligible dependents are eligible for other coverage, you must include a copy of the Explanation of Benefits

-(EOB) from the other coverage as well as any EOB from this Plan.
+You must submit a claim for reimbursement of any eligible expense within 24 months of the date the expense is incurred.
+If you, your spouse, and/or your eligible dependents are eligible for other coverage, you must include a copy of the Explanation of Benefits (EOB) from the other coverage as well as any EOB from this Plan.
 Only expenses that are covered, but not reimbursed, as shown on the EOB form, will be considered eligible for reimbursement.